-Other benefits include improving employee morale, team building, increasing productivity, fostering a healthy work environment, instilling confidence in your employees, increased employee satisfaction as well as showing your employees that you appreciate them and care for their wellbeing.
+Other benefits include improving employee morale, team building, increasing productivity, fostering a healthy work environment, instilling confidence in your employees, increasing employee satisfaction as well as showing your employees that you appreciate them and care for their wellbeing.

 In addition to the sense of camaraderie and boost in productivity that comes with better relations between coworkers, there are a ton of practical benefits that employees enjoy.
 For example, it’s much less expensive at home and also, no one will know if you’re wearing sweatpants instead of business casual on a video chat or facetime.
 We here at LEAD.bot have loved meeting everyone’s pets, too!

 Now that you know all the benefits of remote team happy hours and virtual hangouts, here are a few pro tips to get you and your organization started.

 Keep it Comfortable for Everyone

 While in an ideal world, all of your employees feel comfortable enough with each other to share a drink and skype after work, the reality is that some may feel stressed or pressured into participating.
 It’s important to foster open communication channels on platforms like Microsoft Teams or Slack, where feedback can be provided and considered, ensuring everyone feels comfortable.

 In order to make sure everyone is comfortable, make sure to emphasize that these happy hours or team-building activities are voluntary and that no one has to drink if they don’t want to.
 Some employees might have other obligations that make it hard for them to carve out time – communicating that start and end times are flexible will also help keep the atmosphere light.

 Provide Structure to Keep Things Fresh